thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-ORACLE.md

 ## Data Structure

-A allow-oracle rule is composed of 2 components:
+An allow-oracle rule is composed of 2 components:

 - **Oracle Type** (uint8): The Type of Oracle (0 for sanctioned, 1 for allowed).
 - **Oracle Address** (address): The address of the allow Oracle contract.